njfio/fluent_cli/CODEBASE_TODO.md

   - src/error_fixer.rs: remove hardcoded line numbers and bespoke string matching
   - Introduce rustc/json-diagnostics parsing (RUSTFLAGS='-Zunstable-options' or use cargo check --message-format=json) and apply structured fixes or suggestions
   - If the feature is experimental, move it under examples/ or behind a feature flag
-- [P1] Ensure the CLI runs with no required config present (graceful defaults already exist) and add test coverage for that path
+- [P1] [DONE] Ensure the CLI runs with no required config present (graceful defaults already exist) and add test coverage for that path
   - crates/fluent-cli/src/cli.rs: expand tests to assert no panic and meaningful help when no config is found
 - [P1] Validate all direct Engine invocations through CLI (back-compat paths) still behave correctly with missing API keys
   - Add tests asserting clear user-facing errors and non-zero exit codes without panics